yagna-bork/yagna-bork/README.md

-### Hi there, I'm Yagna
+### Hi there :wave: I'm Yagna

-## I'm a graduate from University of Warwick, BSc Computer Science
+## I'm a graduate :man_student: from University of Warwick, BSc Computer Science :classical_building:

-- I'm currently learning more about React Native, GraphQL and Docker
+:bangbang: I'm currently learning more about React Native, GraphQL and Docker :whale:

-:octocat: One of my goals at the moment is to contrabute more to open source
+:octocat: Looking to contrabute more to open source projects

-- Trying to get better with Vim
+:keyboard: Trying to get better with Vim
-- 2020 goal: Build a few apps, IoT, Blockchain
+:trophy: 2020 goal: Build a few apps :iphone:, IoT :globe_with_meridians:, Blockchain

-Important links
+### Important links

-Languages and tools
+### Languages and tools

-University module projects
+### University module projects

-GitHub stats
+### GitHub stats

-Tools that I find useful
+### Tools that I find useful

+:mountain_snow:
+:building_construction:
+:telescope:
+:unlock: